juanjucm/finetuning-lms/README.md

 2. The second experiment is a test of **Behavioural fine-tuning**.
 This is the classic setup when fine-tuning a HF bert-like model.
 Just unfreeze backbone's weights and train them along with the FC layer for the task objective.

-3. Next step, we performed **Adaptative fine-tuning**.
+3. Next step, we performed **Adaptive fine-tuning**.
 In this phase, we trained the model with a ML objective (NSP will not be possible, since the dataset is composed by individual sentences).
 After that adaptation, a new version of the base encoder is generated.
 This time, taylored to our specifict semantic domain.

     <img src="./data/images/AFT.png" width="450">